erapsch/erapsch.github.io/_pages/about.md

 Currently, I am employed in the group "Stochastik und Finanzmathematik", under <a href="https://www3.math.tu-berlin.de/stoch/wp_bank/">Prof Dr Peter Bank</a>, at TU Berlin.
 Moreover, I am affiliated with the <a href="https://www3.math.tu-berlin.de/stoch/IRTG/">Berlin-Oxford International Research Training Group 2544 "Stochastic Analysis in Interaction"</a>.

 The second main pillar of my academic activity is <a href="/teaching">**teaching**</a>.
-I have taught mainly in courses on Probability Theory, Financial Mathematics and Analysis, mostly for in pure Mathematics programmes, but also for Business Mathematics and Engineering programmes.
+I have taught mainly in courses on Probability Theory, Financial Mathematics and Analysis, mostly for pure Mathematics programmes, but also for Business Mathematics and Engineering programmes.

 ## News